engpol/JonesLabFIJIScripts/README.md

 3. StarDist

-<strong><h2>96-Well-Plate_Live_Cell Macro</strong></h2>
+<strong><h2>96-Well-Plate_Live_Cell Macro_NEW</strong></h2>

+There is an old version of this Macro in the "Old_Well" folder - highly recommend you DON'T use that one and use the newer one instead.
+If for some reason the new ver doesn't work on your setup please just let me know, it'll probably be an easy fix.

 This is a general purpose macro, and can in theory be used for the vast majority of imaging experiments performed in 96-Well plates.
+If you currently use any of the other macros for experiments, I'd recommend swithching to this one, as it can do the same analysis better, and can leverage the power of R for data wrangling and annotation.
 Please read below for how to use.

 This one is a little bit complicated, and I'm afraid will require you to download the <a href="https://cran.rstudio.com/">R programming language</a> along with <a href="https://posit.co/download/rstudio-desktop/">RStudio</a>.
 This shouldn't be too hard, and there are plenty of YouTube tutorials online for every type of OS.